patos-ufscar/Hackathon-eBPF-2025/README.md

 The debugging phase involved days of solving compilation mysteries, and unexpected behaviors before everything finally worked.

-## Accomplishments that we're proud of
+## 😁 Accomplishments That We Are Proud Of

 The goal of our custom scheduler, wasn't to critique the Completely Fair Scheduler (CFS), our scheduler is, in fact, a highly simplified version of CFS.
 Instead, it was a two-fold endeavor: